 Buying a property

 Buying a home is an exciting prospect, but without the help from the right professional it can also be a legal minefield.
-We are qualified in all areas of property law and we are there to help you avoid potential problems and to protect your interests at every step, from making an offer to getting the keys to the door.
+Lawyers are qualified in all areas of property law and we are there to help you avoid potential problems and to protect your interests at every step, from making an offer to getting the keys to the door.

 If you require any advice from one of our specialist lawyers or seek a quotation we are only a phone call or email away.
 Our team at Lovedays Solicitors are happy to discuss the details of any transaction free of charge and provide a no obligation fixed quotation for your conveyancing requirements.

-If you would like to receive a bespoke quotation for your transaction, please call us on 01629 56660 or you can enter the information online and we will call you back.
 Whether you are based in Matlock, Wirksworth or anywhere across England and Wales we will be able to help.
 We have over 100-year history of helping the people of Derbyshire and the surrounding areas.

 When buying a home – what does a Solicitor do?